Δευτέρα, 4 Ιουνίου 2012

 David Cameron and George Osborne have been clear that the EU needs to sort out its problems – but they have done nothing to stop the vulture funds whose debt is governed by British law.
 The government can force all British-law creditors to accept the write down already agreed.
 Or it could go further and legislate to prevent exorbitant gains being made on debts purchased on the secondary market – such a law has already been floated in the US Congress.

-Greece is in the frontline of battle between unscrupulous investors and people who want their economy to work in the public interest.
+Greece is in the frontline of a battle between unscrupulous investors and people who want their economy to work in the public interest.
 It is not good enough for governments to simply sit back and declare "that's just how things are".

 Δεν υπάρχουν σχόλια: